Code-Institute-Submissions/Elitept/README.md

 For the typography, I opted to use Cairo and sans serif as a substitute if Cairo did not work.

 ### User Stories

-split into features
+#### Potential Client
-- As a potential client, I want to be able to read testimonials from other clients which highlight their experiences, so that I can get more insight into how good the services are.
+- As a potential client, I want to be able easily go to a section and read testimonials from other clients which highlight their experiences, so that I can get more insight into how good the services are.
   This will help me decide if I want to sign up with this company.
-- As a potential client
-- As a potential client, I want to be able to see what services you offer and your credentials, so that I can see whether you offer what I am looking for.
+- As a potential client, I want to be able to see what programs you offer and the trainers credentials, so that I can see whether you offer what I am looking for.
+- As a potential client, I want to be able to contact you and start consultation, so that I can sign up for training.

+#### Business Owner
 - As the business owner, I want to add a section with a contact form, so that I can entice clients to contact us.
 This will lead to more potential sales, as a result more revenue.
+- As the business owner, I want the site to be easy to navigate and user friendly, this will lead to potential clients having a good user experience.
-- As the business owner, I want to provide key information about our company in terms of history and reviews, so that I can show any potential client that we are a reputable business, with proven results.
+- As the business owner, I want to provide key information about our company in terms of history and reviews (testimonials), so that I can show any potential client that we are a reputable business, with proven results.

+#### An ElitePT trainer
 - As one of the 'Elite Personal Trainers', I want to have my accreditation shown on the website, so that I can get more people to hire me.

 ### Wireframes